Sodium metabisulfite

 General Description

-Sodium metabisulfite (MBS, Sodium disulfite) is an inorganic salt.
-It is the sodium salt of disulphurous (pyrosulfurous) acid.
-It is widely used in textile dyeing, photography and paper industry.
-It is also commonly added to various food products and wines as a preservative.
+Sodium metabisulfite (MBS, also known as sodium disulfite) is an inorganic salt and the sodium salt of disulfurous acid.
+It is widely used in textile dyeing, photography, and the paper industry, and is commonly added as a preservative to various food products and wines.

 Health Hazard